$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Simple Method Of Cat Massage (Video)

 The video shows and explains in simple terms how to give your cat a massage.
 It is definitely worth watching a few times.
-It does take time to become comfortable with giving the cat a massage.

 Like anything else, once you know the techniques, it will become second nature.
 This simple massage technique is being explained to participants in a group.
 It is well explained at a beginner’s level.